My-Azure-Devops-Journey/Docker_Project_with_Azure/README.md

 # Repo to learn Docker with examples.
-Contributions are most welcome.

 ## If you found this repo useful, give it a STAR 🌠

-You can watch the video version of this repo on my youtube playlist. -> https://www.youtube.com/watch?v=7JZP345yVjw&list=PLdpzxOOAlwvLjb0vTD9BXLOwwLD_GWCmC

 ## What is a container ?

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

-Ok, let me make it easy !!!
+Ok, let me make it easy for myself !!!

 A container is a bundle of Application, Application libraries required to run your application and the minimum system dependencies.